TRIP PLANNER ICELAND | PLAN YOUR TRIP TO ICELAND

 - You can also capture incredible Drone images in Iceland.
 I use DJI Mavic Air 2

-** BE AWARE that the extreme weather in Iceland may damage your photography electronics.
+The extreme weather in Iceland may damage your photography electronics.
 My camera stopped working in the middle of my trip, and I had to rely on my cell phone for pictures.
 The rain, mist from the waterfalls, sand from the beach, and strong winds are not the electronic best friends.
 I recommend using a plastic bag to evolve your camera.

 To preserve one of the world’s most fragile environments, it is incredibly important that every Iceland traveler is conscious of their social and environmental footprint.
 Iceland is ahead of much of the world in terms of ecotourism.